mrehfeld-code/NumberComparator/README.md

 # NumberComparator
-An assembly program that takes and compares two numbers.
+An assembly program that takes two numbers and compares them.

 # About
 The program itself isn't of any real use.
 It's just a project for fun.